i4004/Owin.Security.AesDataProtectorProvider/README.md

 Owin.Security.AesDataProtectorProvider
 ===

-`Owin.Security.AesDataProtectorProvider` - is an AES cryptic provider for OWIN autnetication middlewares.
+`Owin.Security.AesDataProtectorProvider` - is an AES cryptic provider for OWIN authentication middlewares.
 It is based on managed and CSP .Net framework providers.

 ## Package status